-(b) Restoration project qualifications.
-If a shoreline restoration project causes or would cause a landward shift in the ordinary high water mark or otherwise extend the shoreline jurisdiction, it is considered a qualifying restoration project.
+(ba) Restoration project qualifications.
+If Aa shoreline restoration project causes or would cause a landward shift in the ordinary high water markor otherwise extend the shoreline jurisdiction, it is considered a qualifying restoration project.

-(i) To confirm restoration project qualification, the eligible property owner must demonstrate:
+(i) To confirm restoration project qualification, the eligible property owner must demonstrate, resulting in the following:

-(A) That land that was not previously regulated under an applicable master program prior to construction of the restoration project was brought into shoreline jurisdiction as a result of the restoration project; or
+(iA) That IL and that had was not been-previously regulated under this chapteran applicable master program prior to construction of the restoration project is was brought under into shoreline jurisdiction as a result of the restoration project; or

-(B) That additional regulatory requirements apply due to a landward shift in required shoreline buffers or other regulations of the applicable master program.
+$(\underline{B}\underline{i}\underline{i}) \underline{Additional\That additional}{regulatory requirements apply due to a landward shift in required shoreline buffers or other regulations of the applicable shoreline-master program.;; and$